levisstrauss/fancy-counter/README.md

 ## Features

-- **Increment/Decrement:** Users can increase or decrease the counter value.
+- **Increment/Decrement:** Users can increase or decrease the counter-value.
 - **Threshold Limit:** The counter stops when a user-specified limit is reached.
 - **Reset Button:** Resets the counter to its initial value.
 - **Responsive UI:** Simple and clean interface, optimized for all screen sizes.

 ## Demo

-A live demo of the application is available at: [Your Demo Link Here]
+A live demo of the application is available at: [Your Demo Link Here](http://fancy-counter-ten.vercel.app)

 ![Counter App Screenshot](./public/img/img.png) <!-- Add a screenshot of the app here -->